Liver Transplant Center

 July 2005

-Dr. Yu-Fan Cheng was awarded a travel grant from the 11th Annual Congress of the International Liver Transplantation Society in Los Angeles, USA to present his paper entitled "Hepatocellular carcinoma in liver transplantation".
+Twelve (12) members of the KCGMH-LTP attended the 11th Annual Congress of the International Liver Transplant Society (ILTS) in Los Angeles, USA and presented 11 papers (The total number of scientific papers presented from Taiwan was 15).
+Dr. Yu-Fan Cheng was awarded a travel grant to present his paper entitled "Hepatocellular carcinoma in liver transplantation".

 October 26, 2005